 Since the market is already below the strike price (which is where you want it to stay), you pay for that edge.
 That’s why you take on more risk ($61.25) than the buyer, who pays $38.75.

-You pay $0.90 per contract in fees to enter, up to a maximum of $9 for 10 contracts.
-If your order is more than 10, you pay no fee for the additional contracts.
+You pay $1 per contract in fees to enter the trade, up to a maximum of $50 for 50 or more contracts.
+If your order is more than 50 contracts, you pay no additional fees.

 If you want to enter the order at a different price level or quantity you can adjust using the up/down arrow keys within the tab space.
 At the bottom of the order ticket, you’ll see your maximum profit and loss (initial trade cost), associated with that binary price if you place the order.
 It is always a good habit to run through the check list below before placing your order.

 - Do you have the right expiration and strike price?